 If redundancy terms cannot be agreed on with the employer, then the Employment Relations Authority may decide an appropriate redundancy provision.

-For more information see the Ministry of Business, Innovation and Employment’s Labour Information website.
+For more information see the Ministry of Business, Innovation and Employment’s Employment NZ website.

 Back to top

 What help is available to someone who's been made redundant?

 You may be eligible for help from Work and Income has an information service called Redundancy Support.
 They can tell you about any income support you may be entitled to, training opportunities, and help you find another job.